CynicDog/Micro-Wizarding-School/readme.md

 1. Clone this repository to your local machine.

-2. Set up each microservice using `mvn clean package` && `mvn package dockerfile:build` in each directory of service.
+2. Set up each microservice using `mvn clean package` && `mvn package dockerfile:build` in the parent (root) directory

 3. Run each microservice using `docker-compose up` command line in the directory of `docker`.